Restore Fern Hollow

 Fern Hollow in the Nine Mile Run watershed.

-In Fall of 2022, UpstreamPgh was awarded a grant from the Commonwealth Funding Authority to undertake a multi-year visioning process of the Fern Hollow Valley.
-We will be engaging park users, area residents, artists, partner organizations, technical experts, and officials from the City of Pittsburgh to create a list of key interventions to reinvigorate the enchanting ecosystem that lies within this space.
-If you would like to stay informed about the project and ways you can get involved, please fill out the form below.
+In Fall of 2022, UpstreamPgh was awarded a grant from the Commonwealth Financing Authority to undertake a multi-year visioning process of the Fern Hollow Valley.
+Through this process we have engaged with park users, area residents, artists, partner organizations, technical experts, and officials from the City of Pittsburgh to create a list of key interventions to reinvigorate the enchanting ecosystem that lies within this space.

 Project Updates